ScoutV41/ROCm-CBR/README.md

 }
 ```
  ## License
- This project is licensed under the Apache License 2.0.What this means for you:
+ This project is licensed under the Apache License 2.0.
+ What this means for you:

 - You Can: Use, modify, distribute, and sell this software for personal or commercial projects completely free of charge.
  - Patent Protection: Every contributor grants you a royalty-free license to any patents they hold on the code.
 If anyone sues you over patents in this software, their license is instantly revoked.